ipfs/specs/src/http-gateways/trustless-gateway.md

 - response type is always fully verifiable: client can decide between a raw block or a CAR stream
 - no UnixFS/IPLD deserialization
-- for CAR files:
-  - the behavior is identical to :cite[path-gateway]
 - for raw blocks:
   - data is requested by CID, only supported path is `/ipfs/{cid}`
   - no path traversal or recursive resolution
+- for CAR files:
+  - the pathing behavior is identical to :cite[path-gateway]

 # HTTP API